Saur0o0n/PIDKiln/README.md

 This is still work in progress, but since of release v0.7 (2019.09.24) it's fully functional.
 Just needs some more polishing.

 ## Key features:
-- interface accessible both from LCD screen and WWW webpage
+- Interface accessible both from LCD screen and WWW Webpage
-- unlimited (only by storage) kiln programs number, program file size limited to 10KiB (but this is artificial limit - can be extended)
+- Unlimited (limited only by storage) temperature programs number, program file size limited to 10KiB (but this is artificial limit - can be extended)
-- internal ESP storage for programs, data, logs (perhaps later SD - but I'm not sure yet)
+- Internal ESP SPIFFS storage for programs, data, logs, configuration (perhaps later SD - but I'm not sure yet)
-- local preferences on disk, editable with Web interface
+- Local preferences on disk, editable with Web interface
-- online monitoring, program management, editing, graphs and kiln control
+- Online monitoring, program management, editing, graphs and kiln control
-- build in clock synchronised with NTP servers (if Internet connected)
+- Build in clock synchronised with NTP servers (if Internet connected)
-- safety features build in (temperature run out protection, probe failure, SSR failure, kiln insulation failure)
+- Safety features build in (temperature run out protection, probe failure, SSR failure, kiln insulation failure)
+- Online PIDKiln firmware upgrade with web interface
-- simply cool and cheap (comparing to commercially available products) all in one solution
+- ...simply cool and cheap (comparing to commercially available products) all in one solution

 ![LCD menu sample](https://raw.githubusercontent.com/Saur0o0n/pidkiln/master/Documentation/images/PIDKiln_LCD_sample2.png)